bdmarti-wq/skyrimnet_chatterbox/README.md

   "zh": "Chinese",
 }

-# Note on values used for voice generation:
+# Note on values used for voice generation

 Currently these values are hardcoded.